bharatpatil/angular-growl-2/README.md

 ##Changelog

+**0.7.9** - 9 Jul 2016

+* global onClose() and onOpen() callbacks added, if growl level function exist it will be called first and then respective global callback will be called.

 **0.4.0** - 19th Nov 2013

 * updated dependency to angularJS 1.2.x, angular-growl does not work with 1.0.x anymore (BREAKING CHANGE)